m-kupiec/compendium-javascript/README.md

 There are three hints (variants of type conversion):
 - `"string"` when doing operations that expect string (e.g. alert, obj[indexingObj])
 - `"number"` when using arithmetic operators (except binary plus) or greater/less comparison
-- `"default"` when using binary plus or loose comparison (with a string/number/symbol); implemented for all built-in objects except `Date` in the same way as `"number"`
+- `"default"` when using the binary plus or loose comparison (with a string/number/symbol); implemented for all built-in objects except `Date` in the same way as `"number"`

 Firstly, `[Symbol.toPrimitive](hint)` is called (if exists; must return a primitive value or will result in error); otherwise, for `"string"` hint, `toString`/`valueOf` (depending on which is found and returns a primitive; `valueOf` returns the calling object itself by default, so then it's ignored; these functions may return a non-primitive value without causing an error but simply the result being ignored) is called; or, for `"number"`/`"default"` hint, `valueOf`/`toString` is called